4.2 Documentation and Data Standards

 - Who approves changes to the standard?

-Documentation and data standards also support training.
+Documentation and data standards also drive training.
 Staff need to know why a field matters and how it will be used.
-If users see required data entry as meaningless clicking, they may create workarounds.
-If they understand that a value supports patient transition, quality reporting, or management action, compliance may improve.
-Education should be paired with system design that makes the correct action practical.
+If clinicians see required data entry as meaningless clicking, they invent workarounds, free-text overrides, or copy-forward shortcuts that quietly corrupt data quality.
+If they understand that a discrete value supports a safe transition of care, a publicly reported quality measure, or a reimbursement decision, compliance improves.
+Education should be paired with system design that makes the correct action the easy action.

-For exam scenarios, watch for signs that standards are missing or inconsistent: units using different definitions, reports that cannot be reconciled, interfaces rejecting values, templates that allow unsafe variation, or documentation that is complete in narrative form but unusable for required reporting.
-The best answer usually standardizes the definition, aligns the workflow, and validates downstream results.
+For exam scenarios, watch for signs that standards are missing or inconsistent: units using different definitions, reports that cannot be reconciled, interfaces rejecting values, templates that permit unsafe variation, or documentation that is complete in narrative form but unusable for required reporting.
+Copy-paste and note bloat are recurring documentation-integrity traps.
+The best answer usually standardizes the definition, aligns the workflow and template, educates users, and validates the downstream result, rather than choosing a one-off manual correction or blaming a single role.

 Which statement best separates documentation standards from data standards?